We reviewed the restaurant when they were in their old premises in Calle Teide in Puerto del Carmen. They have now moved to a new location.

 We visited My Kitchen Julius with friends on their recommendation.
-It’s located in Calle Teide, Puerto del Carmen, overlooking the harbour.

 It’s a fairly small restaurant, with tables outside and inside, and is decorated in a clean, modern style.
 The menu is limited, but I don’t think that’s a bad thing – I would always choose a place that does a few dishes well, rather than one that does many poorly.